-Count the number of items loaned to residents of other certified municipalities, not the number of borrowers.
+Count the number of items loaned from your library (across the desk) to residents of other certified municipalities, not the number of borrowers.

-Exclude interlibrary loans or any other loans that do not go directly over the counter to the patron.
+Exclude interlibrary loans your library sends to other libraries or any other loans that do not go directly over the counter to the patron.

-C61 Total Number of ON-SITE LOANS To Residents of Municipalities CERTIFIED for FY2022 State Aid to Public Libraries. - Number of direct on-site, circulation transactions, including renewals, to patrons who are not from your municipality but are residents of a certified municipality.
+C61 Total Number of ON-SITE LOANS To Residents of Municipalities CERTIFIED for FY2023 State Aid to Public Libraries. - Number of direct on-site, circulation transactions, including renewals, to patrons who are not from your municipality but are residents of a certified municipality.
 This means the borrower's municipality is certified for State Aid to Public Libraries at the time of the circulation, or the transaction occurred within three months of the municipality's loss of its certification.
 The data to be reported here is the "total number of eligible nonresident loans," as required by State Aid to Public Libraries regulation, 605 CMR 4.02.
 Enter zero if none occurred.